begler1/20532CIDL-EXP-M1/content.md

-### Create Microsoft Account at http://login.live.com
-If you have not done so already, create a Microsoft Account especially for these class labs at http://login.live.com by clicking "Create One!".
-For instance, in the screenshots we will be using begler42@outlook.com.
-This is highly recommended so that your lab work can be on a separate Azure Subscription.

-#### :bulb: KNOWLEDGE
-If you see a pop-up for Skype for Business click Don't Enable.

-#### :camera: SCREENSHOT
->LODSProperties
->* Uri = screens/626850.jpg

-### Redeem your Azure Free Pass
-If you have not done so already, redeem your Azure Free Pass at http://www.microsoftazurepass.com .
-It will be associated with the Microsoft Account you created earlier especially for the class.
-Be patient, some of the steps may take a few minutes.

-#### :bulb: KNOWLEDGE
-This is highly recommended so that your lab work can be on a separate Azure Subscription.

-#### :camera: SCREENSHOT
->LODSProperties
->* Uri = screens/626860.jpg

 ### Go to the new Azure Portal
 Go to https://portal.azure.com.
 Enter the email address of your Microsoft account associated with your Azure subscription.
 Then enter the password for your Microsoft account.
 Check Keep me signed in.
 Click Sign In.